aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/README.md

   - Infrastructure configurations:
     - `InfrastructureConfigurationContainerStack`

-## Supported Media Files

-Because of the format compatibility of Amazon Transcribe and Amazon Rekognition, only the following file formats are supported.
-Any formats not present here, will still be stored in S3, but will not be processed by its respective pipeline.
-- Image File Formats: "jpg", "jpeg", "png"
-  - Here are the [Image specifications](https://docs.aws.amazon.com/rekognition/latest/dg/images-information.html) for Amazon Rekognition
-- Video File Formats: 'mpeg4', 'mp4', 'mov', 'avi'
-  - Here are the [Video specifications](https://docs.aws.amazon.com/rekognition/latest/dg/video.html) for Amazon Rekognition
-- Audio File Formats: 'amr', 'flac', 'm4a', 'mp3', 'mp4', 'ogg', 'webm', 'wav'
-  - Here are the [Data input and output](https://docs.aws.amazon.com/transcribe/latest/dg/how-input.html) for Amazon Transcribe

 ## Notices

 **External Library Notice:**
-*An external FFmpeg binary will be pulled from [https://www.johnvansickle.com](https://www.johnvansickle.com) for the [Encoder Dockerfile](deployment/media-management-solution-cdk/media_management_solutions_library/container_assets/EncoderRecipe/Dockerfile) container.
+*An external FFmpeg binary will be pulled from [https://www.johnvansickle.com](https://www.johnvansickle.com) for the [Encoder Dockerfile](deployment/media-management-solution-cdk/media_management_solutions_library/container_assets/EncoderRecipe/) container.
 It is the responsibility of the customer to abide by the licensing of FFmpeg.*

 **Legal Disclaimer:**
 *Customers are responsible for making their own independent assessment of the information in this Guidance.
 This Guidance: (a) is for informational purposes only, (b) represents AWS current product offerings and practices, which are subject to change without notice, and (c) does not create any commitments or assurances from AWS and its affiliates, suppliers or licensors.
 AWS products or services are provided “as is” without warranties, representations, or conditions of any kind, whether express or implied.
 AWS responsibilities and liabilities to its customers are controlled by AWS agreements, and this Guidance is not part of, nor does it modify, any agreement between AWS and its customers.*